VolodymyrKuksa/RTv1/README.md

  ### Light Definition
  Light is defined via such sequence of space separated parameters:
  `light: [position_vector] [intensity]`
  `light:` is the name of light entity.
-It must be rewritter to letter and preside the light definition.
+It must be rewritten to letter and preside the light definition.
  `[position_vector]` defines light origin in world coordinates.
  `[intensity]` is an int or floating point value that represent the intensity of the light (it's brightness), has range of `0 - 100`.

    Ambient light is defined via such sequence of space separated parameters:
    `ambient: [intensity]`
    `ambient:` is the name of ambient light entity.
-It must be rewritter to letter and preside the ambient light definition.
+It must be rewritten to letter and preside the ambient light definition.
    `[intensity]` same as for regular light entity.

  ### Object Definition